Nov 26 2008

 PS, here is the December monthly horoscope, which looks at the transition from Sagg to Cap.
 There wil be much more in Next World Stories, the 2009 annual edition.
 Look for ordering information here during the next few days.

-9 Responses to “The last day…the age of Sagittarius”
+9 thoughts on “The last day…the age of Sagittarius”

 “We are living on a planet in the deeps of space, waaaaaay out on the edge of a galaxy.
 We have no idea how we got here, or what we are doing here.
 We fill that lack of purpose with all kinds of bullshit: religion, excuses not to have fun, greed that is really a hedge against death, denying ourselves simple pleasures so we can be “good,” and a general refusal to embrace existence for the fleeting, brilliant thing that it is.
 But here we are, on a very small, very beautiful planet, way out on the edge of a spiral galaxy, waiting for what happens next.
 You can wait, or you can pick something and make it happen.”